Adi9503-github/Credit-Risk-Evaluation-using-LSTM-and-RNN/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- German Credit Dataset from UCI Machine Learning Repository
-- Implementation inspired by advanced ML techniques in financial risk assessment
-- Bio-inspired optimization algorithms for feature selection

 ## Contact

 For questions or feedback, please open an issue in the repository.